 For day-trippers and campers, George Washington and Jefferson National Forest stipulates that dogs must be leashed on hiking trails (but may go off leash in undeveloped areas).
 Shenandoah National Park is one of only a few national parks allowing pets on the majority of hiking trails provided that they are leashed and owners act responsible.
 Make sure you pack plenty of water for your furry friend and check them for parasites after your outing.

 The patio at Byer’s Street Bistro welcomes dogs.
 Spend your lunch hour dining with Rex and watching the bustle of downtown.
 If you’re feeling like eating Mexican, take your pooch to Mi Rancho’s outdoor dining space where you can get “a kick-ass Margarita that is extreme.”
 The patio at Thai Staunton Restaurant is dog friendly.
 The Pampered Palate and Cranberry’s Grocery & Eatery both allow dogs at their sidewalk seating.
 If you’re lucky, you can grab a spot at the Peck’s Bar-B-Que’s dog-friendly picnic table.
 Dessert lovers will enjoy sharing their ice cream with their dogs at one of the two dog-friendly picnic tables at Klines Dairy Bar.
-Blue Mountain Coffees loves dogs and provides a water dish outside for dogs who wait as their owners go in to order (and bring back complimentary treats).

 Homes Away from Home